I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_power_mgmt_auto_mode_enabled_info.md

 ## Members

-`bEnabled`

-Windows sets this member to TRUE to indicate to the device to automatically manage its power saving mode.
-Windows set this to FALSE to indicate to the device to stop automatically managing its power save mode.

 `Header`

 The type, revision, and size of the DOT11_POWER_MGMT_AUTO_MODE_ENABLED_INFO structure.
 The required settings for the members of <b>Header</b> are the following.